bendaydots/aipatch/README.md

 # aipatch

 `aipatch` is a CLI tool designed to streamline the "Context Gathering -> LLM Prompting -> Code Application" loop.
-It formats codebases for LLMs and applies the structured responses back to your files.
+It formats codebases for LLMs and applies the structured responses returned to your files.

 [![I improved aipatch Using aipatch](media/video-image2.jpg)](https://youtu.be/xho0pMKPu14)

 ## Why aipatch?
 Most AI coding tools (Cursor, aider, Gemini CLI, Copilot Edits) automate patching,
-but they give you **very little control** over what context is actually sent to the LLM.
+but they give you **very little control** over the context actually sent to the LLM.
-If the context is missing → the LLM makes wrong assumptions.
+Without the right content (or with no context), the LLM makes wrong assumptions, which leads compounded mistakes.
-If the context is bloated → the LLM breaks the SEARCH/REPLACE formatting.
+And if the context is bloated, the LLM will break the SEARCH/REPLACE formatting.

-**aipatch solves this by letting you manually control the exact context**
-while still automating 90% of the workflow.
+**aipatch solves this by letting you manually control the exact context** being sent to the LLM while still automating 90% of the workflow.

 Key reasons to use it:

-- You decide exactly which files enter the LLM prompt.
+- You select exactly which files are sent to the LLM.
 - You can combine multiple repositories, languages, and commits into a single mega-prompt.
 - You can edit backend + frontend + docs + mobile in one LLM pass.
 - You avoid the endless “fix your patch” loop common in automated tools.